srl-labs/containerlab/docs/manual/published-ports.md

       publish:
         # tcp port 22 will be published and accessible to anyone
         - tcp/22
-        # tcp port 57400 will be published for a specific user only
+        # tcp port 57400 will be published using a specific EXISTING border0.com policy
-        - tls/57400/user@domain.com
+        - tls/57400/MyBorder0Policy
         # http service running over 10200 will be published
-        # for any authenticated user within gmail domain
+        # considering the two existing policies MyBorder0Policy and MyOtherPolicy
-        - http/10200/gmail.com
+        - http/10200/MyBorder0Policy,MyOtherPolicy
 ```

 <!-- <video width="100%" controls>